• Facebook

 I’ve made buttermilk using cold, straight from the fridge milk many times.
 And though it works it’s not as effective as when you use room temperature milk.

-For best results use room temperature milk to make buttermilk at home.
-To quickly bring cold milk to room temperature microwave it for 20 seconds.
+For best results, use room temperature milk to make buttermilk at home.
+To quickly bring cold milk to room temperature, microwave it for 20 seconds.
 Stir well.
-And then add acidic ingredient.
-Acid reacts faster with room temperature milk than it does with cold milk.
+And then add an acidic ingredient.
+The acid reacts faster with room temperature milk than with cold milk.

 HOW CAN I MAKE DAIRY FREE BUTTERMILK?